 - varied working environments as sales departments are target-driven, challenging and very busy, while field work or medical sales involve long hours away from home, and telesales involves regular office hours or split shifts

-- a basic starting salary of between £20,000-£30,000 for a sales executive, with the chance to earn more for meeting targets - especially because in some companies the level of commission that can be earned is uncapped so there's the potential for high overall earnings for talented sales employees
+- a basic starting salary of between £20,000 and £30,000 for a sales executive, with the chance to earn more for meeting targets - especially because in some companies the level of commission that can be earned is uncapped so there's the potential for high overall earnings for talented sales employees

 - an emphasis on creating, building and maintaining profitable customer relationships, which requires a mix of soft skills including communication, diplomacy, confidence and the ability to deal with rejection

 - to be judged by your results.

 To find out more about typical salaries and specific industry roles, see sales job profiles.

 Do I need a related degree?

 For many sales positions, your personality and aptitude for the profession may be viewed as more important than particular qualifications.
 In the majority of cases, employers will consider candidates with any degree subject, although some will require at least a 2:1.

 As you get established, you might want to think about becoming a member of an organisation such as the Institute of Sales Management (ISM).
 You'll find industry recognised ISM qualifications at Levels 2-6 of the Qualifications and Credit Framework (QCF), with ISM Level 6 equivalent to a university degree.